-“Australia’s scientific approach to regulation ensures that agricultural chemical products are thoroughly and independently assessed.
-In alignment with the current regulatory system, we must have faith in this system that is tried and tested.
+“We support a scientific approach to regulation that ensures all agricultural chemical products are thoroughly and independently assessed.

 Each year in Australia around 4000 people are diagnosed with a type of non-Hodgkin lymphoma.
 Non-Hodgkin lymphoma is not a single disease; there are in fact more than 30 different sub types which are broadly divided into the following two main groups: